activesphere/activesphere.github.io/careers.md

 ## Join us

-If you are would like to part of the team, please try solving [string generation based on regex](/problems/regex-gen.html) and send us an email with your solution at [career@activesphere.com](mailto:career@activesphere.com).
+If you are would like to part of the team, please try solving [string generation based on regex](/problems/regex-gen.html) or [implement minimal mocha](/problems/mini-mocha.html) and send us an email with your solution at [career@activesphere.com](mailto:career@activesphere.com).
 Do feel free to email us if you need clarifications, or have any other question.
 <br>
 <br>